Profile Source: Anonymous

 What are Their Beliefs?

-Today the majority would self-identify as Roman Catholic followed by traditional religious practitioners and various evangelical identifications.
-Traditional beliefs religious beliefs were intentionally syncretized into Roman Catholic forms with the arrival of the Spanish while the family structure, community organization and language changed much more slowly.
-The Roman Catholic church lost a lot of power and prestige during the revolution of 1952 and as a result, many people either left Roman Catholic church in practice while still self-identifying as Catholics, or entered one of the various evangelical church groups.
+Today the majority would self-identify as Christian which is a set of traditional Andean religious practices set in Roman Catholic matrix.
+The Roman Catholic church lost a lot of power and prestige during the revolution of 1952 and as a result, many people either left Roman Catholic church in practice or entered one of the various evangelical church groups.
 As a result there is a majority population in the evangelical church that accepts many traditional Andean religious practices without ever seeing that they might be anti-Biblical.

 What are Their Needs?